zhibailin/MasteringEnglish/03-Free-Markets-Are-Intrinsic-to-Humans.md

 __if__ you __just were__ filled with parasites,
 __if__ you __got infected with__ worms, or a virus, or bacteria that were __purely parasitical__, you __would__ die.
+So any organism can only withstand __a small number of__ parasites.